by Maja Staka

 WCFW | Maja Staka

 Fantasy night is always memorable, and this year was no exception, with Liliana Designs pairing younger and older models in a fantasy themed show that evoked, well, our wildest dreams.
-The matching outfits were endearing, and the entire effect was very reminiscent of Alice in Wonderland when she falls the rabbit hole, only to meet a legion of strange but wonderful creatures.
+The matching outfits were endearing, and the entire effect was very reminiscent of the scene in Alice in Wonderland when Alice falls through the rabbit hole only to meet a legion of strange but wonderful creatures.